 $$

-The action of the first permutation $(213)$ is a reflection about the line $\R\l_1=[\la.,H_2\ra=0]$, the action of the second is a reflection about the line $\R\l_2=[\la.,H_1\ra=0]$ and the action of the third is a reflection about the line $\R(\l_1-\l_2)=[\la.,H_3\ra=0]$.
-The forth action is a rotation by $4\pi/3$ and the fifth is a rotation by $2\pi/3$.
-Hence the Weyl group is just the symmetry group of the regular triangle formed by $\l_3\colon=\l_1-\l_2,\l_2,-\l_1$ and the reflections about the three lines orthogonal to $H_j$, $j=1,2,3$ generate this group of symmetries.
+We are now going to describe the action of the Weyl group on the two dimensional space ${\cal H}$ geometrically: The action of the first permutation $(213)$ is a reflection about the line $\R\l_1=[\la.,H_2\ra=0]$; the action of the second $(132)$ is a reflection about the line $\R\l_2=[\la.,H_1\ra=0]$ and the action of the third $(321)$ is a reflection about the line $\R(\l_1-\l_2)=[\la.,H_3\ra=0]$.
+The action of the forth $(231)$ is a rotation by $4\pi/3$ and the action of the fifth $(312)$ is a rotation by $2\pi/3$.
+Hence the Weyl group is isomorphic to the symmetry group $C_{3v}$ of the regular triangle formed by $\l_3\colon=\l_1-\l_2,\l_2,-\l_1$ and the reflections about the three lines orthogonal to $H_j$, $j=1,2,3$ generate this group of symmetries.
 That`s the way we look at the Weyl group: a subgroup of the group of isometries of the two dimensional space ${\cal H}$.
-The picture below illustrates the lattice points $\Z\l_1+\Z\l_2$ (which contains all possible weights), the regular triangle (of which the Weyl group is the symmetry group) and the positive sector
+The picture below illustrates the lattice points $\Z\l_1+\Z\l_2$ (which contains all possible weights), the regular triangle (of which the Weyl group is the symmetry group) and the positive cone

 $$